-I teach students – in London or online – over a range of ages, including 7/8+, 11+, 13+/Common Entrance, GCSE Language and Literature and SAT/ACT (US university entrance exams).
+I teach students – in London or online – over a range of ages, including 7/8+, 11+, 13+/pre-GCSE, GCSE Language and Literature and SAT/ACT (US university entrance exams).

 Every child is unique – a fact that educators need to consider, but often can’t because of large class sizes and rigidly defined curriculum.
 This is why private tuition can help children accomplish goals they can’t achieve in the classroom.

 Some students struggle because they haven’t properly grasped fundamental ideas and concepts upon which more advanced studies are built.
 Others flounder for lack of challenge – they’ve mastered basics, and are bored by their repetition.
 Some find self-expression intimidating.
 Some find it exhilarating.

 Regardless of the situation, private tuition begins where the classroom ends.
 My primary aim as a tutor is to understand the abilities and challenges of the children I work with, and to help them master the material they need to know to be successful in school.